GaryHostt/Oracle_Data_Integrator/README.md

 [How to install ODI from the marketplace (alternative)](https://docs.oracle.com/en/middleware/fusion-middleware/data-integrator/12.2.1.3/odimp/using-oracle-data-integrator-oracle-cloud-marketplace.pdf)

 If you're starting from scratch, use the above two links to get yourself ODI on OCI.
-You use can use [Resource Manager](https://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm) on OCI to manage your deployments with terraform.
+You use will use [Resource Manager](https://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm) on OCI to manage your deployments with terraform.

 [How to use ODI lab](https://www.oracle.com/technetwork/middleware/data-integrator/overview/odi-12c-getting-started-guide-2032250.pdf)